Karunya003/HR-Attrition-Dashboard/README.md

   1. Creation of an interactive dashboard to track & analyze employee attrition data.
   2. Customization of parameters using filters and slicers.
   3. Introduction to DAX and creation of measures using DAX
-  4. Used different types of customized visualization.
+  4. Using different types of customized visualization.